TABLE OF CONTENTS

 Does your collection agency need to add a reputable mail vendor to your line up of business services?
-It’s a significant question to ask yourself within the ARM space no matter the type of debt collecting on – medical, retail, legal, commercial…the list goes on and on.
-Outsourcing this important aspect of your unique business model ensures your agency is compliant and takes away the headaches of printing and mailing.
+It’s an important question to ask yourself within the ARM space no matter the type of debt collecting on – medical, retail, legal, commercial…the list goes on and on.
+Outsourcing this critical aspect of your unique business model ensures your agency is compliant and takes away printing and mailing headaches.
 The cost savings of the in-house labor hours spent on this essential function should make taking the plunge an easy decision!

-While there are many choices within the space, it’s always best to weigh your options thoroughly before selecting your next business partner.
-After all, what’s the use of going through the motions if the end result doesn’t meet your agency’s needs and goals?
-I’m not sure about you – but for me, there is never enough time in the day, and I can’t afford an exercise in futility.
-Hopefully, the below couple questions will help guide you through the process of selecting a mail vendor and you’ll be on your way to agency optimization in no time!
+While there are many choices within the space, it’s always best to thoroughly weigh your options before selecting your next business partner.
+After all, what’s the use of going through the motions if the result doesn’t meet your agency’s needs and goals?
+We’re not sure about you – but for us, there is never enough time in the day, and we can’t afford an exercise in futility.
+Hopefully, the below couple of questions will help guide you through selecting a mail vendor, and you’ll be on your way to agency optimization in no time!

 How Many Locations Does the Mail Vendor Maintain?

 At first glance, the above question seems inconsequential, but not knowing the answer could send ripples throughout your organization.
-And I’m not talking about the good type of ripples where you’re spreading wealth further around your company or savings are noticeable in every department.
-I’m talking about the types of ripples that interrupt business flow.
+And we’re not talking about the good type of ripples where you’re spreading wealth further around your company or savings are noticeable in every department.
+We’re talking about the types of tides that interrupt the business flow.
 No bueno.

-How quickly you are able to get a letter in front of your debtor is vital.
-Selecting a mail vendor that can reach your debtor base fast and efficiently vs one that is limited in its’ mobility, could mean missing an opportunity to receive payment faster.
+How quickly you can get a letter in front of your debtor is vital.
+Selecting a mail vendor that can reach your debtor base fast and efficiently vs. limited in its’ mobility could mean missing an opportunity to receive payment more quickly.

 Is the Mail Vendor Fully Integrated with your Collection Software?

-Equally as important and for many of the same reasons, choosing a fully integrated mail vendor goes a long way to streamline your business functions.
+Equally as necessary and for many of the same reasons, choosing a fully integrated mail vendor goes a long way to streamline your business functions.
 A fully integrated provider offers seamless structures on numerous fronts.
-A wonderful example of why this matters can be taken from the dreaded Change of Address (COA).
+An excellent example of why this matters can be taken from the dreaded Change of Address (COA).

-I hope you’ve found this article informative!
-Please share and be sure to follow us on LinkedIn, Twitter and Facebook.
+In conclusion, we hope you’ve found this article informative!
+Please share and be sure to follow us on LinkedIn, Twitter, and Facebook.
 We are always adding fresh and new content to help grow your agency!
 To learn more about Payment Savvy’s cutting-edge payment acceptance solutions, please be sure to reach out to us.
 We’re always happy to create a custom payment platform and answer any questions at hand!
 Until next time, happy collecting!!